mecarvaj/mike-s-dev-site/README.md

 # Mike-s-dev-site
-Website to manage all of my info and portfolio as a dev to share with all of the world.
+Website to manage all of my info and portfolio as a dev